E3SM-Project/CMDV-testing/documentation/latex_env/README.txt

      `$ conda create --name latex_env`

    You can choose whatever name you like.
-If your `conda` package is set up to default to Python 2, use

-     `$ conda create --name latex_env python=3`

 2. **Activate the conda environment**  Wether you created a new environment or are using an existing one, make sure you are running